Boston, MA (PRWEB) February 13, 2014

 According to NCLC, a substantial portion of the NCLC report consists of mystery shopping evaluations of tax preparation professionals ranging from certified public accountants (CPAs) to enrolled agents and from major tax return shops such as H&R Block to lesser-known offices such as the colorfully named Mo’ Money Taxes.

-top quote In general, accountants who only handle 1040s will not be a good choice for Medicaid planning, asset protection, wealth preservation, or estate planning advice. top quote
+In general, accountants who only handle 1040s will not be a good choice for Medicaid planning, asset protection, wealth preservation, or estate planning advice.

 Some of the findings in the report (2) are alarming according to the NCLC.
 The NCLC found an uncomfortably high rate of incompetence and even fraud.
 Tax preparation shops are used far more frequently than CPAs and Enrolled Agents; these two are registered with the Internal Revenue Service (IRS) and thus fall under government oversight, but only four states have a regulatory body overseeing tax preparers: California, Maryland, New York, and Oregon.
 With this report, the NCLC said that they hope to call attention to their support of legislation to regulate tax preparation services.